Schuylkill River Restoration Fund

 See additional project summaries below.
 Read our blog about the Schuylkill River Restoration Fund.

 How it's Funded:

 The Schuylkill River Restoration Fund is the result of a unique public/private partnership.
-Funders include: Exelon Generation's Limerick Generating Station, the Philadelphia Water Department, Partnership for the Delaware Estuary and Aqua PA.
+Funders include: Exelon Generation's Limerick Generating Station, the Philadelphia Water Department, Partnership for the Delaware Estuary, MOMs Organic Market and Aqua PA.
 A number of partners oversee the fund and its projects.
 The grants are administered by the Schuylkill River Heritage Area, which is managed by the non-profit Schuylkill River Greenway Association.
 All grant recipients are carefully selected by an advisory committee consisting of: Exelon Generation • Delaware River Basin Commission • Philadelphia Water Department • Environmental Protection Agency • Pennsylvania Department of Environmental Protection • Partnership for the Delaware Estuary • Schuylkill River Heritage Area • Schuylkill Action Network •